ap30/tidyAccel/Codebook.md

 are named "activityCode" and the subjects "subjectID."
 One large data set in built by combining the training and test data sets.
 A data set is then built of only the standard deviation and mean data.
 A variable for acitivity descriptions is added "activityLabels" whose values are taken from the activity_labels.txt file.
-Finally a table is created with the average value per subject and activityLabel which is written as a table to "tidy_accel.txt"
+Finally a table is created with the average value per subject and activityLabel which is written as a table to "tidy_accel.txt" the fields of which are listed in "tidyAccelFeatures.txt"